 How Long Can You Go Without Showering?

 You can go for as long as you want without a shower.
-As long as you can keep off external chemicals and oils and have a healthy skin, you don’t need to take a shower every day.
-Your showering frequency will depend on your diet, attire, environment and the work you do.
+As long as you can keep off external chemicals and oils and have healthy skin, you don’t need to take a shower every day.
+Your showering frequency will depend on your diet, attire, environment, and the work you do.

 How Long Can You Go Without Showering?